 “Hey, do you like new stuff?
 Isn’t it great to be able to get onto the Internet and use that?
 You remember the old days when we didn’t have that?”

 I’m getting worried.
 Everyone else that was in here is gone.
-Bart and I are the only ones left.
+This dude Bart and I are the only ones left.

 “If I could save you time, save you money and get you any car you wanted, you’d probably like me.”